The Age of Artists

 For many, that might sound lovely.
 But there's a catch.
 A few in fact :

-The real story isn’t redundancy.
-It’s something quieter, slower, and harder to see at first.
-It’s a migration of skills, identity, and purpose.
+We’re about to see a tidal wave of change.
+Life-altering job losses at a very large scale, and a rapid erosion of career certainty.
+But the real story here isn’t about redundancy.
+It’s about something quieter, slower, and harder to see at first.
+A total reevaluation of our skills, identity, and purpose.